Women murdered while on the phone to police ‘failed beyond imagination’, family say

 In January 2018, Ms Oudeh told him the relationship was over but he started stalking her again and “would sleep in the car outside her house, for days”, Ms Norris said.

-On one occasion, he sent Ms Norris an image on Facebook of his left arm, in which he had used a “razor” carving Raneem’s name.
+On one occasion, he sent Ms Norris an image on Facebook of his left arm, in which he had used a “razor” to carve Raneem’s name.

 Ms Norris claimed her niece tried to be direct with Tarin, because her repeated calls to police led to little action, with visits from social workers leaving her “scared” they would remove her child.